joebew42/ex_chat/README.md

 $ iex -S mix
 ```

+## How to use the chat

-_Check out the chat web client at `http://localhost:4000/chat.html`_
+The web client will be available at `http://localhost:4000/chat.html`

+At the moment there are two users in the system.
+You can use two different URLs in order to get associated to them:

+- `http://localhost:4000/chat.html?access_token=foo_token` to enter as _foo_user_
+- `http://localhost:4000/chat.html?access_token=bar_token` to enter as _bar_user_

 ## Scratchpad

-Feature:

-As a client I want to be associated to a user so that other clients can see who send messages

 ### DOING

+### TODO

 - Try to decouple the `WebSocketClient` from the Application Domain (think if it could be useful to introduce the concept of use cases, or actions, for validate_access_token, subscribe_client, join_chatroom and send_message_to_chatroom)

-### TODO

 - Should the `WebSocketClient` be renamed in [`WebSocketController`](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) ?
 - Introduce the [ping/pong mechanism](https://ninenines.eu/docs/en/cowboy/2.4/guide/ws_handlers/#_keeping_the_connection_alive) between client and server in order to unsubscribe and disconnect a client due inactivity
 - Find a way to document the websocket API